 23 June 2019

-Switzerland counts around 40 mountains of more than 4 000 meters, half of the 4 000 + peaks of the Alps.
+Switzerland has half of the 4 000 + peaks of the Alps.
 Far less known is the fascinating underground world, however.

-Most of them provide information in English as well.
-The grottos are sometimes museums at the same time, including underground mills, a prehistoric parc, the museum of Speleology and museums about the salt-, mining- and asphalt industry
+The grottos are sometimes museums as well, including underground mills, a prehistoric parc, the museum of Speleology and museums about the salt-, mining- and asphalt industry

 The Grottos of Réclère, close to Porrentruy (canton of Jura) show what nature has created over thousands of years, a.o. kilometers long stalagmites and stalactites.